 Drupal's search engine indexes the text content of the nodes on your site.
-You can tweak the way it does this.
+You can modify the way this is done.

-The search engine does its indexing at intervals you choose by setting "cron runs."
+The search engine indexes at intervals you choose by setting "cron runs."
 Cron (which stands for chronograph) is not a part of Drupal.
 It's a scheduler that resides on your server and runs tasks (called "cron jobs") at intervals, which you specify.
 The jobs can run weekly, daily, hourly, or whatever you like.

 For a modest personal site to which you post now and then, you might set up such a cron job to run once a day.
 For a more active site you'd likely want to run that job more often--perhaps every few hours or every hour.